IDC

 Usage of a VPN tunnel for customers with VMware NSX-v

-To be able to directly access the vСenter within VMC, please follow the VMC internal guidelines to create a VPN tunnel from the compute network to the management network.
+To access the vСenter within VMC directly, please follow the VMC internal guidelines to create a VPN tunnel from the compute network to the management network.

 Please update your DNS Servers to resolve the FQDN of the vСenter to its private IP address.
-If you want to use hosts entries on the Veeam Server for it, add them on all Veeam Backup and Proxy Servers.
+If you want to use hosts entries on the Veeam Servers for it, add them on the Veeam Backup Server and all associated VMware Backup Proxies.

-If your Backup & Replication (Management) Server is outside of the VMC cluster, please implement the same VPN connection for it.
+If your Veeam Backup & Replication (Management) Server is outside the VMC cluster, please implement the same VPN connection for it.

-Implementation step 3 - add vCenter to Veeam Backup & Replication
+Implementation Step 3 - add the vCenter to Veeam Backup & Replication

-• When adding the vCenter server, specify the fully qualified domain name (FQDN) that ends with vmwarevmc.com or vmc.vmware.com (depending on the URL shown in the VMC interface for the vCenter).
+When adding the vCenter server, specify the fully qualified domain name (FQDN) that ends with either vmwarevmc.com or vmc.vmware.com, depending on the URL displayed in the VMC interface for the vCenter.

 • The cloudadmin@vmc.local account.